-No one, other than the Senior Director of Human Resources, has the authority to modify or allow any deviation from the Safe Environment Certification and Background Screening procedures set forth in this policy.
+No one, other than the Chief Operating Officer/Chancellor or the Safe Environment Director, has the authority to modify or allow any deviation from the Safe Environment Certification and Background Screening procedures set forth in this policy.
 Any modification or deviation must be approved in writing.